Corollarium/localtls/README.md

 `python3 certbotdns.py renovate yourdomain.net email@yourdomain.net`

+Here's a cron line to run it monthly:

+`0 0 1 * * python3 /path/to/certbotdns.py renovate yourdomain.net email@yourdomain.net`

 # Using this in your webservice

 We at [Corollarium](https://corollarium.com) provide a public DNS server that can be freely used by anyone at [TODO].
 It's used in our [video wall](https://softwarevideowall.com).